ldunston222/tme_databricks_demo_001/ai_workflow_evaluator/README.md

 spark = SparkSession.builder.appName("episode_eval").getOrCreate()

-# Create DataFrame of episodes and their actual outputs
+# In practice you might build/derive these pairs from a DataFrame and collect()
 episodes_data = [
     (episode1, actual_outputs1),
     (episode2, actual_outputs2),